 Reading fluency, as defined by Dr. Anderson, is "reading at an appropriate rate with adequate comprehension" (Anderson, 2008, p.
 3).
 This definition of reading fluency is important as teachers consider what an "appropriate reading rate" is for their students.
 Remember that reading at a quick pace (an "appropriate rate") without comprehending what is being read is not fluent reading.
 Additionally, reading super slowly and understanding everything being read ("adequate comprehension") likewise is not fluent reading.
 The balance between the two--reading rate and comprehension--is important to fluency.

 So what constitutes an "appropriate rate"?
-During the presentation, Anderson referenced national averages for optimal silent and oral reading rates by grade level (Hasbrouck & Tindal, 2006).
+During the presentation, Anderson referenced national averages for optimal silent and oral reading rates by grade level (Reference for oral reading rates: Hasbrouck & Tindal, 2006).
 Since I've talked to several people who were interested in having access to this information, I thought I would include the information in this blog post below:

 Silent Reading Rates & Oral Reading Rates | Words Per Minute [WPM]